Sequoia leads $21 million raise to help Next Trucking match carriers with shippers

 Next Trucking, which matches shippers and truck carriers through an online marketplace, announced today that it has raised $21 million in funding, in a round led by Sequoia Capital.
 Previous investors also joined, but the startup declined to disclose which ones.

 Founded in 2015 in Lynwood, California, Next Trucking connects truck carriers directly with shippers based on routes, pricing, driver behavior, and more.
-The concept seems much more efficient than the traditional method, which is based on shippers providing load information to brokers who call several truckers to find the cheapest option.
+The concept seems much more efficient than the traditional method, which is based on shippers providing load information to brokers, who then call several truck carriers to find the cheapest option.

 “The big issue facing the industry is the high turnover rate (over 97 percent) for drivers on the road based on low pay and forced dispatching,” wrote Next Trucking cofounder and CEO Lidia Yan, in an email to VentureBeat.
 “Our goal is to cut down on driving inefficiency, which currently sees over 40 percent of capacity wasted with drivers holding empty trailers.”